- What's New

 About the Facilitator(s)

-Jon ArtertonJon began his musical journey as a choirboy at Washington's National Cathedral.
-He was twice a Tanglewood Vocal Fellow at the Berkshire Music Festival, and holds a Master's Degree from The New England Conservatory of Music where he also served as Assistant Conductor of Choruses.
-He also holds an MFA in acting from Smith College, and has appeared in regional theater, Off-Broadway and on Broadway in The Utter Glory of Morrissey Hall.
-He was the founder and musical arranger of The Flirtations, the proudly gay a cappella group seen on HBO, Good Morning America and in the film Philadelphia.
-He lives in Provincetown, Massachusetts where he serves as Director of Music at The U.U.
-Meeting House and conducts the 135-voice Outer Cape Chorale which he founded in 2002.
+JON ARTERTON began his musical journey as a choirboy at Washington's National Cathedral.
+He was twice a Tanglewood Vocal Fellow at the Berkshire Music Festival, and holds a Master's Degree in Choral Conducting from The New England Conservatory of Music.
+He also holds an MFA in Acting from Smith College, and has performed in hundreds of plays and musicals, including one night on Broadway in The Utter Glory of Morissey Hall.
+He was the founder and musical arranger of The Flirtations, the proudly gay a cappella group seen on HBO and in the film Philadelphia.
+He conducts The Outer Cape Chorale, a 140-voice community chorus in Provincetown, Massachusetts he began in 2002.
+He also serves as the Director of Music at The U.U.
+Meeting House in Provincetown and gives periodic Singing Workshops.
+He recently took fifth place in a national online competition to collaborate with cellist Yo-Yo Ma in a performance of Dona Nobis Pacem.
+He and his husband James Mack have recently released their first CD together entitled Legally Married … and the sky didn’t fall!

 Phone:(808) 965-0468 x122